CocoaMilka/ExampleUnityDLL-Cpp/README.md

   __declspec(dllexport) void yourFunction_N();
 }
 ```
-**⚠️Important⚠️** This may be more straight forward if you have many functions, but make sure to add `__declspec(dllexport)` before definitions in the source file as well!!!

 This file will contain all your function declarations and make sure they are properly exported.